Phoebee

 Origin

-The name Phoebee is a modern variation of Phoebe, derived from ancient Greek mythology where Phoebe was a Titan associated with the moon.
-The name appears in ancient texts such as the Greek myths and was used in early Christian contexts as a biblical name, notably in the New Testament as a deaconess.
-In Australian contexts, it has gained popularity through modern usage and spelling variations.
+The name Phoebee is a variant of Phoebe, deriving from Greek mythology where Phoebe was a Titan associated with the moon.
+The name appears in classical texts such as Hesiod's 'Theogony', and was later adopted in Christian traditions as a biblical reference, notably in the New Testament as a deaconess and messenger of Paul.
+In contemporary Australia, Phoebee as a variant emphasises a modern, stylised spelling that gained popularity in the 21st century, often associated with creative and expressive naming trends.

 Meaning